AcceDe-Web/accordion/README.md

 ### HTML

 Basic HTML structure with a heading containing a button and the element to display.
-Headings can be any `hx` from `h1` to `h6` or an element with the attribute `role="heading"` and an `aria-level` attribute.
+Headings can be any `hx` from `h1` to `h6` or an element with `role="heading"` and `aria-level` attributes.
+The headings and panels must be enclosed in a common element used to initiate the script.

 #### HTML structure